fkyprianou/deved-platform/content/blog/en/introducing-the-new-vonage-client-sdk-for-android-and-ios.md

 ### iOS

-Add the dependency to you app's `Podfile`:
+Add the dependency to your app's `Podfile`:

 ```
 pod 'VonageClientSDKVoice'